“I know I should be creating video content but I just can’t talk on camera.”

 “Video is only for good-looking people.
 I have a face for radio.”

 Why is it that so many entrepreneurs are brave enough to invest their life savings and a few limbs into their business, quit their safe corporate careers and upturn their entire lives to follow their dreams… But, when it comes to recording a direct-to-camera video, they turn into shaky little leaves.
+Video is one of the best types of content marketing and it holds so much power for building a connection with your audience.

 It’s a bit like that pesky fear of public speaking that holds so many of us back.